 - Actor Allusion: When Thor beams onto the ship, Vala asks how the others can tell the Asgard apart, to which Daniel replies that it's "the voice"; Michael Shanks, who plays Daniel, also provides the voice for Thor.

 - And the Adventure Continues: The episode, and the series, ends with the team stepping through the Stargate for another mission.

-- Back for the Finale: The Asgard and specifically Thor, who hasn't been seen since the beginning of season eight.
+- Back for the Finale: The Asgard and specifically Thor, who hasn't been seen since the late Season Eight.
 Unfortunately it's also a case of Back for the Dead, since the only reason he shows up at all is to bestow the knowledge of the Asgard upon the team before they commit mass suicide.

 - Big Damn Kiss: Between Daniel and Vala, after the mutual realization that they actually do have serious feelings for each other.

 - Bittersweet Ending: After the team is trapped on the Odyssey for fifty years, Carter works out a way to reverse time and they manage to avoid getting hit by the Ori weapons fire - but everything that took place on the ship, including Daniel and Vala's relationship, is effectively erased, and Teal'c has to stay old to prevent them from making the same mistake all over again.

 - Also humanity is declared to be "The Fifth Race" by Thor, the Asgard give all their technology to humanity and we see that Earth finally has weapons strong enough to directly fight the Ori and win.
 But the Asgard all die out in a mass suicide to prevent a slow painful death of their people and so that their technology will not fall into the wrong hands.